ServiceNow Tricks and Hidden Features

-There are useful things to know about the ServiceNow system—things that make managing your instance or developing new functionality a breeze.
-You might have come across a few helpful tricks of your own if you’ve played around in the system, discovered a long forgotten Community post, or spoken to other ServiceNow users at the Knowledge Conference or your local ServiceNow User Group meetings.
+There are helpful things to know about the ServiceNow system that makes managing your instance or developing new functionality a breeze.
+In addition, you might have come across a few valuable tricks of your own if you’ve played around in the system, discovered a long-forgotten Community post, or spoken to other ServiceNow users at the Knowledge Conference or your local ServiceNow User Group meetings.

-Well, if you’ve coming looking for more practical ServiceNow know-how, you’ve come to the right place!
-For Part I of this series, let’s look at some of the best hidden or not-so-obvious ServiceNow features for system administrators or advanced users.
+If you’ve come looking for more practical ServiceNow know-how, you’ve come to the right place!
+In Part I, we look at some of the best hidden ServiceNow features for system administrators or advanced users.

 1. .list, .do/.form, .config

-Navigating to an entire list of records for a table can be tricky, especially if the module for accessing the table is hard to find or doesn’t exist.
-If you know the name of the table, in the filter navigator search box towards the top left of the system, enter table_name.list to navigate directly to the list view for the table.
-For example, type in incident.list, problem.list, or change_request.list to get to the Incident, Problem or Change tables respectively.
+Navigating an entire list of records for a table can be tricky, especially if the module for accessing the table is hard to find or doesn’t exist.
+However, if you know the table’s name, in the filter navigator search box towards the top left of the system, enter table_name.list to navigate directly to the list view for the table.
+For example, type in the incident.list, problem.list, or change_request.list to get to the Incident, Problem or Change tables respectively.

 Pro Tip: Type the .suffix in all caps to open a new window on your browser instead (e.g., incident.LIST, incident.DO, incident.CONFIG).